Nursing Homes and Personal Care Facilities

 - Updated U.S. Public Health Service for the Management of Occupational Exposure to HIV and Recommendations for Postexposure Prophylaxis.
 Centers for Disease Control and Prevention (CDC), Morbidity and Mortality Weekly Report (MMWR) 54(RR09); 1-17, (2005, Sept.
 30).
 Updates previous recommendations for the management of health-care personnel (HCP) who may have been occupationally exposed to HIV.

 - Enforcement Procedures for Investigating or Inspecting Workplace Violence Incidents.
 CPL 02-01-052, (2011, September 8).
 Establishes general policy guidance and procedures for field offices to apply when conducting inspections in response to incidents of workplace violence.

-- Enforcement Procedures and Scheduling for Occupational Exposure to Tuberculosis.
-CPL 02-00-106 [CPL 2.106], (1996, February 9).
-Provides uniform inspection procedures and guidelines to be followed when conducting inspections and issuing citations under Section 5(a)(1) of the OSH Act and pertinent standards for employees who are occupationally exposed to TB.
+- Enforcement Procedures and Scheduling for Occupational Exposure to Tuberculosis (PDF*).
+CPL 02-02-078, (2015, June 30).
+Provides general enforcement policies and procedures to be followed when conducting inspections and issuing citations related to occupational exposure to tuberculosis (TB).